310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 and you, too! chiaki, you’re the Same, aren’t you? i wanted to see you, i was so lonely… but you all left for somewhere Far away!
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 No… No, you’re wrong, Shinkai-kun.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 …?
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 Mikejima-san was trying to save you from your circumstances.
 But then the worshippers found out and shunned him, and forced him to keep a distance from you… I think.

 You said that he brought over magazines, so maybe actions like that were seen as a problem, too.

 I think you were talking about when you were kids, right…?
-Mikejima-san may be strong and a genius, but he’s not a God.
+Mikejima-san may be strong and a genius, but he isn’t a God.

 He must’ve made mistakes since he was still so inexperienced, and then those piled up until his position was in danger.